Chevrotain/chevrotain/packages/website/docs/tutorial/step3a_adding_actions_visitor.md

   }

   selectStatement(ctx) {
-    // "this.visit" can be used to visit none-terminals and will invoke the correct visit method for the CstNode passed. let select = this.visit(ctx.selectClause);
+    // "this.visit" can be used to visit non-terminals and will invoke the correct visit method for the CstNode passed. let select = this.visit(ctx.selectClause);

     //  "this.visit" can work on either a CstNode or an Array of CstNodes.